APTrust/dart-docs/docs/users/settings/plugins.md

 * __Repository__ - Allows DART to communicate with remote repositories to retrieve information such as a list of ingested objects.

-* __Setup__ - These plugins allow organizations to automatically apply common configuration settings for their users.

 To see the list of plugins installed on your system, choose __Settings &gt; Plugins__ from the menu.
 You should see a list like this:

 ![Plugins list](../../img/settings/plugins/list.png)